SonyCSLParis/music2latent/README.md

    ```bash
    pip install music2latent
    ```
-The model weights will be downloaded automatically the first time you run the code.
+The model weights will be downloaded automatically the first time the code is run.

 ## How to use